- Players and Cards

 Players and Equipment

 We will describe the game for four players.
-It consists of eight phases, in each of which players progressively drop out until the loser of the phase is determined.
+It consists of eight phases or sub-games, in each of which players progressively drop out until the loser of the phase is determined.
 If there are only three players, each phase is simply begun with the three-player version of the game, which is included in the rules below.
 Deal and play are clockwise throughout.